 Conservation and Research Actions Proposed

 Shellfish fishing at wintering and stop-over habitats needs to be sustainably managed.
 Ensure key habitat for the species is protected, including implementation of international agreements and ensure legislation protecting the species is enforced.
-Removing large numbers of gulls (e.g. Larus argentatus and Larus fuscus) from islands may attract higher breeding numbers of the species but may not improve the overall breeding conditions (Harris and Wanless 1997).
+Removing large numbers of gulls (e.g. Larus argentatus and Larus fuscus) from islands may attract higher breeding numbers of the species but may not improve the overall breeding conditions (Harris & Wanless 1997).
 There is also evidence that the creation of large marine protected areas (MPAs) to protect this species from the threat of anthropogenic shellfish over-fishing may not be an effective management or conservation technique on a global scale, especially if over-fishing continues to occur in adjacent areas (Verhulst et al. 2004).
 Limit human activities in some areas to prevent disturbance (van de Pol et al. 2014).
 Limit hunting in France when cold weather pushes large numbers of birds into France (van de Pol et al. 2014).
 Increase awareness of the species.
-Support traditional farming methods that benefit the species in the range of the longipes population (Sarychev and Mischenko 2014).
+Support traditional farming methods that benefit the species in the range of the longipes population (Sarychev & Mischenko 2014).

-Nominate ostralegus 40-47.5 cm, finschi c.
-46 cm.
+Nominate ostralegus 40-47.5 cm.
 Breeding adult has black head, neck, upper breast, scapulars, upperwing coverts and tail (Hockey et al. 2013).
 White middle and lower back, rump, uppertail coverts, lower breast and belly.
 Broad white wingbar from inner secondaries to middle primaries.
 Red eye and eye-ring.
 Bill orange-red.
 Legs pink.
 Bill length of Palearctic races increases from west to east: ostralegus (male 76 mm, female 81 mm); longipes (male 78 mm, female 89 mm); osculans (male 99 mm, female 96 mm) (Hockey et al. 2013).
 Female slightly larger than male with longer, thinner bill.
 Juvenile resembles adult.
 Races mainly differ on bill length, and extent of white wingbar.
 Similar species Pied Oystercatcher H. longirostris has narrower white wingbar which does not extend onto primaries.
 American Oystercatcher H. palliatus has yellow eye and blackish brown dorsal colouration.
 Magellanic Oystercatcher H. leucopodus has yellow eye and almost wholly white secondaries.
-Voice Most commonly heard call a repeated over-slurred piping whistle, peep or kleep.
+Voice Most commonly heard call a repeated over-slurred piping whistle, "peep" or "kleep".
 Also makes piping whistles in display.

 Text account compilers

-BirdLife International (2017) Species factsheet: Haematopus ostralegus.
-Downloaded from http://www.birdlife.org on 21/10/2017.
-Recommended citation for factsheets for more than one species: BirdLife International (2017) IUCN Red List for birds.
-Downloaded from http://www.birdlife.org on 21/10/2017.
+BirdLife International (2023) Species factsheet: Haematopus ostralegus.
+Downloaded from http://www.birdlife.org on 27/01/2023.
+Recommended citation for factsheets for more than one species: BirdLife International (2023) IUCN Red List for birds.
+Downloaded from http://www.birdlife.org on 27/01/2023.